pir8aye/firebase/README.md

 -add client and secret keys from apps.twitter.com to server.js

--replace the <url> in server.js and app.js with your firebase url from firebase.com
+-replace the '<url>' in server.js and app.js with your firebase url from firebase.com

 -open terminal and 'npm start'